eclipse/mosaic.website/content/tutorials/barnim_basic/_index.md

  icy part of the road.
 Since they have careful and responsible drivers they slow down to avoid accidents.
 4. Cars that are equipped with the appropriate communication equipment are able to receive the DENM, which induces them to use a different route (green) which is safer and faster due to the lack of ice on it.
-5. Last but not least, the **WeatherServer** (technically implemented as an RSU) propagates information over the cellular network and could therefore be located virtually everywhere.
+5. Last but not least, there is a **WeatherServer** that propagates weather information over the cellular network.

 {{< figure src="images/barnim-map.png" title="Overview of Barnim tutorial scenario" numbered="true" >}}